 I got to watch the good Reverend let nonsensical proposition after inane clause after preposterous prepositional phrase flow from his mouth like the inflow pipe at a grey water treatment plant, I grew more and more disgusted.
 Reverend Wright was entirely focused on being entertaining and drawing attention to himself.
 He clearly believes himself to possess the mantle of Martin, but he reminded me of those old minstrel shows with some so called comedian in blackface.
 For the first time, I found a reason to respect Obama for his courage.
 Wright is the man who performed his marriage ceremony, and baptized his children, to say what he did to Wright and publicly sever a relationship not for need but for cause takes the sort of moral courage more Americans could stand to have.

+From the The Casual Observer's Political Dictionary Activist Judge (noun) A judge with opinions other than yours.
 Generally used as a slur, and often used to justify calls for public election of all jurists.